-- Is there a free parking space for the removal van?Does any snow need to be cleared? - Is the across route from the parking space to the front door clear?
+Is there a free parking space for the removal van?
+Does any snow need to be cleared?
+Keep any invoices and receipts connected with the move, some of them may be tax-deductible.
+Is the across route from the parking space to the front door clear?
 In winter, clear snow and ice.
-Don't spread salt, as it can damage floors and carpets. - □ Take the boss of the moving staff to look over the whole apartment and other rooms.
+Don't spread salt, as it can damage floors and carpets.
+Do a tour of inspection after everything has been cleared out: make sure nothing has been left.
+Cellar?
+Attic?
+Storage rooms and garage?
+Garden tools?
+Take the boss of the moving staff to look over the whole apartment and other rooms.
 He needs to have an overview, so that he can deploy his staff and plan how to stack things in the van.
 Especially, tell him about any fragile or sensitive items.
-Point out any existing damages to rooms, corridors or the staircase, so that this cannot be blamed on your removal. - \Box Have the tradesmen come? - □ If you are using large bin bags for carrying things (bedding, pillows, etc.) make sure that the bags do not accidentally get thrown out. - □ Load last the things that will be required first in the new apartment.
-Have these things been kept separate? - □ Remove name plates (apartment door, front door and letterbox).
-Empty the letterbox. - $\hfill\square$ Is the telephone in your old home disconnected? - □ If a removal company is handling your move: report any damage immediately and have it confirmed in writing.
+Point out any existing damages to rooms, corridors or the staircase, so that this cannot be blamed on your removal.
+Read the electricity meter and enter the reading here: Read the gas meter and enter the reading here: Read the water meter and enter the reading here: Have the tradesmen come? : If you are using large bin bags for carrying things (bedding, pillows, etc.) make sure that the bags do not accidentally get thrown out. handed over the keys, you no longer have a of access.
+It is essential to complete a hand report!
+Have it signed by the landlord or hi representative.
+Asked for a signed copy.
+It is Handover of the apartment: Once you have handed over the keys, you no longer have any right of access.
+It is essential to complete a handover Load last the things that will be required first in the new apartment.
+Have these things been kept separate? representative.
+Asked for a signed copy.
+It is best if you can have a witness with you when you Remove name plates (apartment door, front door and letterbox).
+Empty the letterbox.
+Hand over all the keys.
+Note in the handover report that they have been returned.
+Is the telephone in your old home disconnected? : ∷ □ Ask for your deposit back.
+If any deduc Ask for your deposit back.
+If any deductions are If a removal company is handling your move: report any damage immediately and have it confirmed in writing. to be made, the landlord must settle up with you within thirty days.
+Talk to the landlord about payment for heating costs.
+Have you returned anything you borrowed from the neighbours?